Abstract

 The pristine α-ZrP is hydrophilic and the HIPS matrix is hydrophobic.

-dynamically homogeneous mixture of the pristine α-ZrP with polymer matrix on the molecular level, α-ZrP was organically treated with C16 before melt intercalation by polymer.
+To obtain a thermodynamically homogeneous mixture of the pristine α-ZrP with polymer matrix on the molecular level, α-ZrP was organically treated with C16 before melt intercalation by polymer.

 The OZrP powder and HIPS pellets were dried under vacuum at 80 °C for overnight before using.

-mixer of 50 g capacity was used for the preparation of all samples at 180 °C for 10–15 min at 90 rpm, followed by hot-pressing the as-prepared HIPS composites under 10 MPa for 10 min at 180 °C into sheets of 3 mm thick, which were subsequently cut into suitable size for various analyses.
+A Brabender mixer of 50 g capacity was used for the preparation of all samples at 180 °C for 10–15 min at 90 rpm, followed by hot-pressing the as-prepared HIPS composites under 10 MPa for 10 min at 180 °C into sheets of 3 mm thick, which were subsequently cut into suitable size for various analyses.

-was added directly to hot and melted HIPS.
+During the blending procedure, the OZrP powder was added directly to hot and melted HIPS.

-the mixing weight ratio of the samples.
+Table 1 shows the mixing weight ratio of the samples.

 Results and discussion